 Buried near the bottom of Apple’s recent iOS 14 press release, under “Additional iOS Features”, Apple included a mention of the new Headphone Accommodations accessibility feature, which “amplifies soft sounds and tunes audio to help music, movies, phone calls, and podcasts sound crisper and clearer.”

-In the iOS 14 feature preview, Apple states that “Headphone Accommodations also supports Transparency mode on AirPods Pro, making quiet voices more audible and tuning the sounds of your environment to your hearing needs.”
+In the iOS 14 feature breakdown, Apple states that “Headphone Accommodations also supports Transparency mode on AirPods Pro, making quiet voices more audible and tuning the sounds of your environment to your hearing needs.”
 This is the extremely exciting part, as it indicates that AirPods can now provide some of the same functionality that you might expect from a hearing aid; personalized amplification (and noise reduction) to make it easier to hear those around you.

 Fixing the audio lag problem